Wagamama High Spec: Gameplay

 Wagamama High Spec is a romance visual novel in which the player assumes the role of Kōki Narumi.
 Much of its gameplay is spent on reading the story's narrative and dialogue.
 The text in the game is accompanied by character sprites, which represent who Kōki is talking to, over background art.
 Throughout the game, the player encounters CG artwork at certain points in the story, which take the place of the background art and character sprites.
 The game follows a branching plot line with multiple endings, and depending on the decisions that the player makes during the game, the plot will progress in a specific direction.

 There are four main plot lines that the player will have the chance to experience, one for each heroine.
 Throughout gameplay, the player is given multiple options to choose from, and text progression pauses at these points until a choice is made.
 Some decisions can lead the game to end prematurely, which offer an alternative ending to the plot.
 To view all plot lines in their entirety, the player will have to replay the game multiple times and choose different choices to further the plot to an alternate direction.
-Throughout gameplay, there are scenes with sexual CGs depicting Kōki and a given heroine having sex.
+Throughout gameplay, there are scenes with sexual CGs depicting Kōki and a given heroines having sex.

 Plot

 Kōki Narumi is a male student at Ōsui Academy (桜翠学園, Ōsui Gakuen). Ōsui Academy doesn't have many male students as it changed from an all-girls school to a coeducation school one year ago.
 Kōki secretly acts as a manga author under the name "Imosarada" (literally Potato Salad), with spending his ordinary school life.
-Kaoruko Rokuonji is a female student at Ōsui Academy.
+Toa Narumi is a female student at Ōsui Academy.
 She is from a good family and serves the student council president.
-At the start of the story, there is not any relationship between Kōki and Kaoruko in the school.
+At the start of the story, there is not any relationship between Kōki and Toa in the school.

-One day, Kaoruko finds out that Kōki is "Imosarada" due to an unexpected event.
-Kaoruko calls Kōki at the student council room and confides her secret to him.
+One day, Toa finds out that Kōki is "Imosarada" due to an unexpected event.
+Toa calls Kōki at the student council room and confides her secret to him.
 Actually, she is "Shika-kun", an illustrator drawing illustrations of Kōki manga.
-As she is searching for male members for the student council at that time, Kaoruko suggests to Kōki that he should join the council.
-Although the council's vice president, Ashe R. Sakuragi, strongly opposes Kōki's joining, he becomes a member of the council to help Kaoruko.
+As she is searching for male members for the student council at that time, Toa suggests to Kōki that he should join the council.
+Although Toa's best friend, Mihiro Miyase, strongly opposes Kōki's joining, he becomes a member of the council to help Toa.

-After Kōki's joining, his younger sister, Toa Narumi, and his sister's best friend, Mihiro Miyase, also join the student council.
-In this way, Kōki comes to be involved in various tasks with the four girls: Kaoruko, Ashe, Toa, and Mihiro.
+After Kōki's joining, vice president, Ashe Rufflette Sakuragi, and student council president, Kaoruko Rokuonji, also join the student council.
+In this way, Kōki comes to be involved in various tasks with the four heroines: Toa, Mihiro, Ashe and Kaoruko.